Back in August, Air Canada revealed the full details of its new Aeroplan frequent flyer program. Well, the new program has just gone live as of today.

 - New York to Abu Dhabi to Seoul Incheon in first class with a stopover in Abu Dhabi for 145,000 miles

-Those are just a few examples, but I’m sure as we play around with the new chart a bit, all kinds of cool sweet spots will emerge.
+Those are just a few examples, but I’m sure as we play around with the new chart, all kinds of cool sweet spots will emerge.
+Again, for stopovers you’ll have to call for now, and some more complicated routings are also only bookable by phone for now, until the enhanced award search launches in 2021.

 Redeem Aeroplan miles on Etihad with a stopover

-Major changes will be coming to the Air Canada Aeroplan program as of November 2020.
-The program will have both zone and distance based award pricing.
+Major changes have just gone live for the Air Canada Aeroplan program, which now has both zone and distance based award pricing.

 What do you make of the changes to Air Canada Aeroplan award redemptions?